hdimo/php-equtable/README.md

         return $this;
     }

-    public function getProperties(): array // the properties to be compared {
+    // the properties to be compared to check equality public function getProperties(): array
+    {
         return ['id', 'firstname'];
     }